fnantokhin/expd/README.md

 debian bullseye server.

 ## Usage
+Commands will be executed only if the current user id is in the custom_config.py file.

->/start
+>/start - activate surveillance bot

->/debug
+>/debug - debug information

->/help
+>/help - print this

->TO_DO /update x
+>update_photo x(int) - every x seconds send the last snapshot made by the motion program\n"

 ## TEMP
 ### (TO_DO) ver 0.4
-Add custom reply keyboard with /help, /update commands.
+Add custom reply keyboard with /help, /update_photo, /update_motion commands.
+Add uptime output information to /help.

 ### (TO_DO) ver 0.3
 In case motion is detected, for all authorised users send last captured video.